Summer tuition is due Monday, May 14, 2012. We encourage you to explore your payment options now and make arrangements as soon as possible.

 Award notification: All third-party payments/scholarships are reported to the Office of Student Financial Aid.
 Third-party aid will appear on the Award Notification as "Outside Scholarship(s), BVR, or Workforce Initiative."
 The amount reported will be used in the calculation of your eligibility for need-based aid.

 Since 1989, the Ohio Tuition Trust Authority, a state agency, has offered an affordable way to help Ohio families save for a college education through the Guaranteed Savings Fund.
-Once the account holder has requested a payout, the authority will electronically transfer the amount requested to the University of Akron.
+Once the account holder has requested a payout.
+Check to see if the payout will be submitted electronically or by check to the University of Akron.
+Please allow 10 business days to receive by your due date.

 The authority's phone number: 1-800-AFFORD-IT (1-800-233-6734)